 The CARITAS Works workforce development program consists of three components.
 Each one guides participants to attain sustainable economic security and become productive, independent, joyful, and service-driven members of their community.

-- Works is a five-week, eight-hour a day (160+ hours), job-readiness and life skills development program.
-The program encompasses: character building, career development and life skills classes, including 24 hrs. of computer classes.
+- Works is a five-week, eight-hour a day (160+ hours), job readiness and life skills development program.
+The program encompasses: character building, career development, and life skills classes, including 24 hours of computer classes.

-- Job Club provides access to the computer lab, employment resources, and personal assistance with job applications and resources to support employment opportunities.
-Temporary employment with a small stipend through CARITAS is available while they are an active member of Job Club.
+- Job Club provides access to the computer lab, employment resources, personal assistance with job applications, and resources to support employment opportunities.
+Temporary employment with a small stipend through CARITAS is available while participants are an active member of Job Club.

 - AfterWorks offers two years of job placement support and follow-up, including access to the computer lab, a career development specialist, job resources, classes to support graduate’s current employment, and opportunities to help them develop their careers.